fjwright/Run-REDUCE/docs/InstallAndRun.md

-On my Linux computer, which currently runs Ubuntu 18.04.4 LTS, access to PDF files via the Help menu does not work well, so I currently suppress the menu items affected on platforms other than Windows.
+On my Linux computer, which currently runs Ubuntu 18.04.4 LTS, access to PDF files via the Help menu does not work well, so I currently suppress the menu items affected on all platforms other than Windows.
+Using Java 8, alerts are truncated; using Java 11 alerts and other dialogues jump unpleasantly when they are first opened although they are not truncated.